anzusystems/admin-dam/README.md

 ## Introduction

 **Open Source Digital Asset Management (DAM) platform, which creates a centralized system for publishers to upload, store and access media assets such as images, videos, audio files and documents.
-The project is funded by Google.**
+The project was developed in partnership with Google.**

 -----